Prelude to the Mishima Incident: 1970 (Shōwa 45)

 In mid-May, Masakatsu Morita, Masayoshi Koga, and Masahiro Ogawa gathered at Mishima's house.
 They discussed the "best way" for the Tatenokai and the JSDF to launch an armed uprising together, enter the National Diet, and appeal for constitutional amendment, but the specific method was still being explored.
 From June 2 to 4, Mishima and the Tatenokai held a refresher course for advanced members at the Camp Takigahara of the JGSDF Fuji School.
 This was a grueling training session in which they marched through the Aokigahara Sea of Trees without food and without sleep or rest.

 On June 13, Mishima, Morita, Chibi-Koga, and Ogawa gathered at room 821 of the Hotel Okura, 3 Akasaka-Aoi-cho, Minato-ku (now 2-10-4 Toranomon, Minato-ku).
 Realizing that they could no longer rely on the JSDF officers they had been in contact with, they came up with a concrete plan to carry it out on their own.

 Mishima proposed a plan to occupy a JSDF's arms and ammunition depot to secure weapons and threaten to blow it up, or to restrain the Commander-in-Chief of the Eastern Army Headquarters and rally the JSDF personnel together to occupy the National Diet and force a vote on constitutional amendment.
 After discussion, it was decided to take the approach of restraining the Commander-in-Chief of the Eastern Army, and ideas such as inviting him to the Tatenokai's second anniversary parade and restraining him there, were considered.

-On June 21, Mishima, Morita, Chibi-Koga, and Ogawa gathered at Room 206 of the Hilltop Hotel (山の上ホテル, Yamanoue Hotel), 1-1 Surugadai, Chiyoda-ku.
-Mishima reported that he had successfully obtained permission to rent the heliport at the Camp Ichigaya (市ヶ谷駐屯地, Ichigaya Chūtonchi) for the Tatenokai's physical training.
-He then suggested that the person to be restrained be changed to Colonel Tomoyuki Miyata (宮田朋幸), commander of the 32nd Infantry Regiment (第32普通科連隊, Dai 32 futsu-ka rentai), because the Eastern Army Commandant General's office was far from the heliport, and everyone agreed.
+On June 21, Mishima, Morita, Chibi-Koga, and Ogawa gathered at Room 206 of the Hilltop Hotel, 1-1 Surugadai, Chiyoda-ku.
+Mishima reported that he had successfully obtained permission to rent the heliport at the Camp Ichigaya (市ヶ谷駐屯地) for the Tatenokai's physical training.
+He then suggested that the person to be restrained be changed to Colonel Tomoyuki Miyata (宮田朋幸), commander of the 32nd Infantry Regiment (第32普通科連隊), because the Eastern Army Commandant General's office was far from the heliport, and everyone agreed.